Francisco de Quevedo: Enemies

 Quevedo's enemies included, among others, the dramatist Juan Ruiz de Alarcón for, despite his own physical handicaps, Quevedo found Alarcón's redheaded and hunchbacked physique a source of amusement.
-Quevedo also attacked Juan Pérez de Montalbán, the son of a bookseller with whom he had quarrelled, satirizing him in La Perinola (The Whirligig), a piece that he included in his book Para todos (For Everyone).
-In 1608, Quevedo duelled with the author and fencing master Luis Pacheco de Narváez as a result of Quevedo criticizing one of Pacheco's works.
+Quevedo also attacked Juan Pérez de Montalbán, the son of a bookseller with whom he had quarrelled, satirizing him in La Perinola (The Teetotum), a piece against Montalbán's book Para todos (For Everyone).
+In 1608, being a skilled swordsman himself aside from a writer (las armas y las letras), Quevedo supposedly duelled with the author and fencing master Luis Pacheco de Narváez as a result of Quevedo criticizing one of Pacheco's works.
 Quevedo took off Pacheco's hat in the first encounter.
 They remained enemies all their lives.
 In Quevedo's Buscón, this duel was parodied with a fencer relying on mathematical calculations having to run away from a duel with an experienced soldier.

 Quevedo could be impulsive.
 He was present at the church of San Martín in Madrid when a woman praying there was slapped on the cheek by another man who had rushed up to her.
 Quevedo seized the man, dragging him outside the church.
 The two men drew swords, and Quevedo ran his opponent through.
 The man, who died of his wounds some time later, was someone of importance.
 Quevedo thus retired temporarily to the palace of his friend and patron, Pedro Téllez-Girón, 3rd Duke of Osuna.

 The preferred object of his fury and ridicule, however, was the poet Góngora, whom, in a series of scathing satires, he accused of being an unworthy priest, a homosexual, a gambler, and a writer of indecent verse who used a purposefully obscure language.
 Quevedo lampooned his rival by writing a sonnet, Aguja de navegar cultos, which listed words from Góngora's lexicon: "He who would like to be a culto poet in just one day, / must the following jargon learn: / Fulgores, arrogar, joven, presiente / candor, construye, métrica, armonía..."

 Quevedo satirized Góngora's physique, particularly his prominent nose in the sonnet A una nariz, (To a Nose).
 It begins with the lines: Érase un hombre a una nariz pegado, / érase una nariz superlativa, / érase una nariz sayón y escriba, / érase un peje espada muy barbado.
 (There was a man glued to a nose, / there was a superlative nose, / there was a nose that was an official and a scribe, / there was a bearded swordfish.)